apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/safemode.md

 The goals of this interface is allow any file system implementation to share the same concept of safe mode with the following actions and states

 Safe mode actions
-1. `GET`, get the safe mode status of the file system
+1. `GET`, get the safe mode status of the file system.
 1. `ENTER`, enter the safe mode for the file system.
 1. `LEAVE`, exit safe mode for the file system gracefully.
 1. `FORCE_EXIT`, exit safe mode for the file system even if there is any ongoing data process.

 Safe mode states
-1. `ON`, when safe mode is on
+1. `ON`, when safe mode is on.
 1. `OFF`, when safe mode is off, usually it's the result of safe mode actions with `GET`, `LEAVE`, `FORCE_EXIT`